talk-to-the-duck/happraisal/docs/spotless-check.md

 This project is in Java, so we use Spotless in a very specific context.

 ## What should we expect when Spotless formats the Java code?

+We configured Spotless in the `gradle/spotless.gradle` file.

+To format some file types such as `*.gradle` we configured the format section.

+To format Java code we chose to use the **Google Java Format**.
+Google Java Format is a set of opinionated rules, and you can customize almost nothing.
+You can learn more about these rules here: [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) The Google Java Format code contains some bugs, so sometimes things can become messy.
+For example some edge cases with idempotency were detected.

+With these settings, generally you should expect that:
 - imports are alphabetically sorted
 - tab characters are replaced by spaces
-- remove some empty lines
+- some empty lines are removed
-- inline annotations with property declarations
+- annotations are inlined with property declarations
-- separate some lexical tokens
+- some lexical tokens are separated
 - accolades are placed coherently
 - ...